 Top 10 of the Best Skating Rinks in Quebec

-It’s officially winter!
+Winter is coming!
 Have you already had the chance to put on your skates?
 The holiday season is the perfect moment to organize an outdoor outing.
 Here is our list of the best skating rinks in Quebec.
 Don't forget to check the weather and the ice conditions to avoid unpleasant surprises.
 Ready, skate!

 1- Old Port (Montreal)